Spotting Diet Fads: A Guide to Making Informed Nutritional Choices

 Any diet that cuts out a whole food group or macronutrient is not something we would recommend.
 It is extremely restrictive and unsustainable and tends to involve a large amount of saturated fat as well, which can increase your cholesterol levels.

-Further, it is not something we would suggest following without the supervision of a medical professional as there are a number of risks associated with it, including low blood sugar levels, vitamin and mineral deficiencies and issues related to gut health.
+Further, it is not something we would suggest following without the supervision of a medical professional as there are a number of risks associated with it.
+This includes low blood sugar levels, vitamin and mineral deficiencies, and issues related to gut health.

 Intermittent fasting

-Intermittent fasting, often abbreviated to IF, is an umbrella term given to a variety of meal timing schedules to cover various fasting periods.
+Intermittent fasting, often abbreviated to IF, is an umbrella term given to various meal timing schedules to cover different fasting periods.

 There is no conclusive evidence to show the proclaimed health benefits of IF at this stage, although the research is ongoing.
 Currently, it seems to pose as a fad diet that enables those adhering to it to stay in a calorie deficit by skipping meals.